What Happened to 'Androgynous'?

 "Celebrities can do a lot for queer and trans people," Bell says.
 "I think that both David Bowie and Annie Lennox pushed a lot of boundaries and made it 'OK' for a lot of people to express themselves and to not visibly fit neatly into a strict binary role.
 At the same time, both of them are cisgender (not trans) and thin and white, and that projects a very specific image of what it means to be androgynous that leaves a lot of people out.

-As the world continues to catch up and learn about the varieties and nuances of gender identity that have existed for centuries, it's important to remember that each individual experiences of gender is unique and while terminology is certainly helpful and important, it doesn't always capture every person's reality.
+More expansive representation can lead to more positive mental health for those who identify as androgynous.
+As the world continues to catch up and learn about the varieties and nuances of gender identity that have existed for centuries, it's important to remember that each individual experience of gender is unique.
+While terminology is certainly helpful and important, it doesn't always capture every person's reality.

 Advertisement